adriantanasse/CyberSecurity/04-MICROSOFT-365-ENGINEERING/01-M365-SECURITY-OPERATIONS/02-ATTACK-SIMULATION/README.md

-# Password Spray Attack Detection & Investigation
+# ⚔️ Password Spray Attack Detection & Investigation

-## Project Objective
+## 📌 Project Objective

-The objective of this phase was to simulate and investigate a password spray attack against a Microsoft Entra ID environment.
+The objective of this phase was to simulate and investigate a password spray attack against a **Microsoft Entra ID environment**.

 Password spraying is a common identity-based attack technique where an attacker attempts a small number of commonly used passwords across multiple user accounts.
 This method helps attackers avoid account lockouts while increasing the likelihood of finding weak credentials.